Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Gradually Increasing Intensity and Duration

 Building endurance and strength takes time, so start slow and gradually increase the intensity and duration of your dog's exercise sessions.
-This applies to both aerobic exercises, such as jogging, and strength-building exercises, such as training.
+This applies to both aerobic exercises, such as jogging, and strength-building exercises, such as agility .
 Pay attention to your dog's cues and adjust the exercise program accordingly.
 Remember, it's important to challenge your dog without pushing them too hard and risking injury.

 Walking and Jogging with Your Dog